Guide: How to Implement DevSecOpsLearn with Fluid Attacks about adopting this culture

 Of note is that software and standards for its regulation are constantly changing.
 Therefore, automation for policy evaluation and compliance is quite helpful.
 Based on the industry your organization belongs to, your team selects security requirements they need or are required to comply with, e.g., PCI DSS, HIPAA, GDPR.
 Once the requirements are coded, automation allows you to quickly verify in the code or product if they are being violated and notify staff for prompt resolution.
 In addition, when you get compliance monitored and receive complete software statuses continuously, you can expedite response actions to avoid costly fines and regulatory lawsuits.

 Incremental security assessment: In integrating and implementing security activities, it's wise to go slowly, without inordinate aspirations.
 To do otherwise, bombarding developers with a myriad of findings to tackle in short periods can lead them to feel reluctant to work on fixing them.
-So, instead of running full scans every time, a gradual assessment may be more reasonable, for example, in early cases, only attending to areas, or looking for vulnerabilities, of high priority.
-Later on, the following scans or security activities will serve as a complement for a broader and deeper assessment before going to production.
+So, instead of running full tests every time, a gradual assessment may be more reasonable, for example, in early cases, only attending to areas, or looking for vulnerabilities, of high priority.
+Later on, the following tests or security activities will serve as a complement for a broader and deeper assessment before going to production.
 Additionally, a significant recommendation for the sake of agility is that your organization's team of developers always submit code in small chunks for review.

 Measuring performance and progress: Measurement is part of the proper implementation of DevSecOps.
 The ideal is to collect data from your organization on its performance within the new methodology, organize it carefully and establish meaningful metrics.
 Among the data to be captured may be, for example, those related to security tests and their findings, as well as remediation and deployment activities.
 Metrics allow keeping a record of progress.
 It is of great benefit to have a platform that eliminates noise in collecting data from different sources.